Dreamsicle/silicon/README.md

 ## Running
 *Make sure you have Node, NPM, and Git installed!*

+### Initial Setup

-1. Pull the Git repo
+1. Clone the Git repo: `git clone https://github.com/Dreamsicle/silicon.git'

 2. Enter the directory

 3. Run `npm install --only=dev`

+---
+1. Pull the Git repo to ensure you have the latest changes: `git pull`

-4. Run `npm start`
+2. Run `npm start`

 ### Compiling

-1. Follow the above steps
+1. Follow the inital setup

 2. Run `electron-forge package`

 This drops an executable in `out/YourPlatformHere/`.